jgoerzen/docker-qemu-dos/README.md

 child images may alter these defaults.
 If you do not see a DOSBox terminal, then the command `dosboxconsole` should get one for you.

+# Included startup scripts

+There are scripts to help get your systems going.
+They, basically:

+ - Make a copy of `/dos/baseimages/freedos-c-net.qcow2`, storing it and the rest of the data referenced here under `/dos/runimages`.
+ - Patch the copied image to set the SMB machine name to a unique session name.
+ - Create a `/dos/baseimages/SESSION/drive_d/BOOTUP.BAT` file that
+   configures the SMB client and mounts the shared drives.
+This file is called by the end of AUTOEXEC.BAT and is presented as a VFAT partition on `D:` to the environment.
+ - Spawn QEMU and then clean up the temporary setup.

+The relevant scripts are installed to `/usr/local/bin` and reading them will help you fit it all together.
+In this image, `qemuconsole` is called from `supervisord` to create the default image.
+It calls `mksessimg` to build the customized directory for the qemu invocation, then runs qemu.  qemu puts its console on VNC port :2, and opens a serial connection to TCP port 7000.  (tcpser or some such could be ideal for monitoring this).

 # Sources

 This is prepared by John Goerzen <jgoerzen@complete.org> and the source